-If an error occurs in the servo drive, an alarm A. \square or CPF \square is displayed on the panel display.
+If an error occurs in servo drives, an alarm display such as $A.\Box\Box\Box$ and $CPF\Box\Box$ will appear on the panel display.

 Refer to the following table to identify the cause of an alarm and the action to be taken.
 Contact your Yaskawa representative if the problem cannot be solved by the described corrective action.